ouziel-slama/mhinprotocol/docs/protocol.typ

 - The total sum of the distribution values cannot exceed the total ZELDs being spent

-- If the sum is less than the total, the difference is added to the first output
+- If the sum is less than the total, the remainder is added to the first non-OP_RETURN output

-- If the sum exceeds the total, the transaction falls back to proportional distribution
+- If the sum exceeds the total, the custom distribution is ignored and all spent ZELD attaches to the first non-OP_RETURN output

-- Newly mined ZELD rewards are always distributed proportionally and then combined with the custom distribution
+- Newly mined ZELD rewards always attach to the first non-OP_RETURN output, regardless of the custom distribution

 === Example:

 If you have 1000 ZELDs to distribute across 3 outputs and want to send 600 to the first, 300 to the second, and 100 to the third, your OP_RETURN would contain "ZELD" followed by the CBOR encoding of [600, 300, 100].

 *Notes:*
-- If no valid OP_RETURN distribution is found, the transaction automatically uses the proportional distribution method.
+- If no valid OP_RETURN distribution is found, the automatic distribution (Method 1) applies.
-- If a transaction contains only one OP_RETURN output, any ZELD attached to the transaction’s inputs #strong[and any newly earned reward] are permanently burned because there are no spendable outputs to receive them.
+- If all outputs are OP_RETURN, any ZELD attached to the transaction's inputs #strong[and any newly earned reward] is permanently burned because there are no spendable outputs to receive them.
-- When several OP_RETURN outputs are present, only the one appearing last in the transaction and carrying a valid `ZELD`+CBOR payload is considered for distribution.
+- When multiple OP_RETURN outputs are present, only the last one carrying a valid `ZELD`+CBOR payload is considered.